-The efficiency of synchronous and asynchronous learning depends on the learner themself.
+The efficiency of synchronous vs asynchronous learning depends on the learner themself.
 However, you don’t have to strictly adhere to one category over the other!
 In fact, many schools with successful learning strategies implement both types of learning to provide a balanced and wholesome learning experience.

 Synchronous Learning vs. Asynchronous Learning in Online Education – thebestschools.org

 Synchronous vs. asynchronous learning: what’s the difference – easy-lms.com

 Synchronous vs Asynchronous Learning: Which is Right for Your Learners? – learnupon.com